Mother Goose Rock 'n' Rhyme: Plot

 The film follows Gordon Goose, the son of Mother Goose.
 He is unhappy that he must live in Rhymeland, as he does not fit in with its denizens "Rhymies" and views them as too weird and strange for his liking.
 On his way to work in the family's store, Gordon comes across Little Bo Peep, who informs him that Mother Goose has gone missing along with Bo Peep's sheep.
 The two go on a journey to find hints as to her location, in the process discovering that several other Rhymies have also gone missing.
-They ultimately discover that Mother Goose was abducted by Michael, a 8-year-old child from the real world who plucked her out of his nursery rhyme book.
+They ultimately discover that Mother Goose was abducted by Michael, an 8-year-old child from the real world who plucked her out of his nursery rhyme book.
 They convince Michael to return them to Rhymeland, as her absence has caused all of the rhymes to disappear.

 Once back in Rhymeland, Mother Goose reveals that not only is Gordon a Rhymie, that he is actually the first Rhymie.
 She kept this a secret from both Gordon and others, as the rhyme was not very good.
 Gordon asks Bo Peep if she wants help looking for her sheep.
 The two set out arm in arm, with Gordon now joyfully taking part in Rhymeland's antics.